 The Canon PowerShot G1 X Mark III and the Panasonic Lumix DMC-LX10 (labelled Panasonic LX15 in some countries) are two digital cameras that were announced, respectively, in October 2017 and September 2016.
-Both the G1X Mark III and the LX10 are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+Both the G1X Mark III and the LX10 are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (LX10) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

-The physical size and weight of the Canon G1 X Mark III and the Panasonic LX10 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Panasonic LX10.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX10 is notably smaller (29 percent) than the Canon G1 X Mark III.
 Moreover, the LX10 is markedly lighter (22 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the LX10 does not feature any corresponding weather-sealing.